 A corporation is a business owned by one or more owners.
-The owners are known as shareholders.
-A shareholder owns shares of the corporation.
-Shares1 are units of ownership in a corporation.
-For example, if a corporation has 1,000 shares, there may be three shareholders where one has 700 shares, another has 200 shares, and the third has 100 shares.
-The number of shares held by a shareholder represents how much of the corporation they own.
+The owners are known as stockholders.
+A stockholder owns shares of stock in the corporation.
+Shares of stock are units of ownership in a corporation.
+For example, if a corporation has 1,000 shares of stock, there may be three stockholders where one has 700 shares, another has 200 shares, and the third has 100 shares.
+The number of shares held by a stockholder represents how much of the corporation they own.
 A corporation can have different types of shares; this topic is discussed in a later chapter.
-When there is only one type of share, it is usually called common shares.
+When there is only one type of share, it is usually called common stock.

-A corporation's shares can be privately held or available for public sale.
-A corporation that holds its shares privately and does not sell them publicly is known as a private enterprise (PE).
-A corporation that sells its shares publicly, typically on a stock exchange, is called a publicly accountable enterprise (PAE).
+A corporation's stock can be privately held or available for public sale.
+A corporation that holds its stock privately and does not sell them to the public is known as a privately held corporation.
+Privately held corporations are also referred to as closely held corporations.
+A corporation that sells its stock publicly, typically on a stock exchange, is called a publicly held corporation.
+Publicly held corporations are also referred to as publicly traded corporations or issuers.

-Unlike the proprietorship and partnership, a corporation is a separate legal entity.
+Unlike the sole proprietorship and partnership, a corporation is a separate legal entity.
 This means, for example, that from an income tax perspective, a corporation files its own tax return.
-The owners or shareholders of a corporation are not responsible for the corporation's debts so have limited liability meaning that the most they can lose is what they invested in the corporation.
+The owners or stockholders of a corporation are not responsible for the corporation's debts so have limited liability, meaning that the most they can lose is what they invested in the corporation.

-In larger corporations, there can be many shareholders.
-In these cases, shareholders do not manage a corporation but participate indirectly through the election of a Board of Directors.
+In larger corporations, there can be many stockholders.
+In these cases, stockholders do not manage a corporation but participate indirectly through the election of a Board of Directors.
 The Board of Directors does not participate in the day-to-day management of the corporation but delegates this responsibility to the officers of the corporation.
 An example of this delegation of responsibility is illustrated in Figure 1.1.